nancy-wang/Job-scraper/README.md

 Dependencies
 --------------
-Python 3.5: These scripts were developed against Python 3.6.
+Python 3.6: These scripts were developed using Python 3.6.

 BeautifulSoup 4: You will need to install BeautifulSoup in order to run these libraries.
 This can be done through running "pip install beautifulsoup4" in the command line.